sneyyar/hugging-face-for-developers/README.md

-# COURSENAME
+# A Hands-On Introduction to Hugging Face for Developers
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `A Hands-On Introduction to Hugging Face for Developers`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]

+## Course Description

+Unlock the power of state-of-the-art natural language processing with "Hugging Face for Developers."
+In this course, Dhhyey Desai—a Google-certified Python expert and a Microsoft-certified instructor—provides a comprehensive introduction to the Hugging Face ecosystem, including its key features and benefits.
+Find out how to navigate the Model Hub, work with datasets, and fine-tune pre-trained models for various NLP tasks.
+Plus, complete a final project where you'll develop a conversational AI using the advanced Llama 3 model.
+Whether you're a beginner or an experienced developer, this course will equip you with the skills to leverage Hugging Face in your projects.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions